Gluten Free Food: What to Eat and What to Avoid if You're Gluten Free

 • Atta

-And wheat is rarely eaten in its natural form.
-Wheat, and to a lesser extent, rye, barley, and oats, are ground and refined and turned into flour and then transformed into a whole slew of products that fill our diets, not the least of which is my beloved pasta.
+Wheat is rarely eaten in its natural form.
+Wheat, rye, barley, and oats, are ground up and refined then transformed into a of myriad of products that fill the supermarket shelves.

 • Bread